 To qualify for SSDI benefits, most people will need at least 40 credits, 20 of which were earned in the last decade.
 However, younger applicants may qualify with fewer credits.
 For example, if you became disabled at age 45, you will only need 23 work credits to qualify for benefits.
 If you become disabled at age 40, you will only need 20.
 It’s best to speak to an attorney to determine whether or not you have enough work credits to qualify for these benefits.

 How Can A Little Rock Attorney Help You Obtain SSDI Benefits?

 Being unable to work due to a disability is stressful.
-Don’t face this challenge alone—let the attorneys at Denton & Zachary, PLLC help.
+Don’t face this challenge alone—let the personal injury lawyers at Denton & Zachary, PLLC help.
 Our team will:

 - Review your information to determine if you qualify for SSDI benefits

 - Gather medical records, employment information, and other documentation you need to submit your application